DATA-BACKED GUIDE · UPDATED JULY 2026

 Abscess treatment: out-of-hours versus daytime vet costs

 An abscess rarely bursts at a convenient time.
-The question owners face is whether to see an out-of-hours vet tonight or wait for the regular surgery in the morning.
-The timing makes a real difference to the bill, so it helps to know when it can wait and when it genuinely cannot.
-The real prices below give you the daytime baseline.
+The question owners face at 11pm is whether to call an out-of-hours vet tonight or sit it out until the regular surgery opens.
+Timing changes the bill more than almost anything else in this guide, so it helps to know in advance when a wait is safe and when it genuinely is not.
+The real prices below give you the daytime baseline to compare against.

 The quick version

-• Out-of-hours treatment costs substantially more than the same job in normal hours.
+- Out-of-hours treatment costs substantially more than the same job done in normal hours.

-• A stable abscess can often wait until morning, but a poorly, feverish pet should not.
+- A stable abscess can often wait until morning, but a poorly, feverish or off-food pet should not.

-• Emergency fees reflect overnight staffing and standby cover, not the treatment itself.
+- Emergency fees reflect overnight staffing and standby cover, not extra work on the abscess itself.

-• Insurance still covers out-of-hours care, though your excess applies either way.
+- Insurance still covers out-of-hours care in the same way as daytime care, though your excess applies either way.

 What people actually paid